 James LinIstanbul Protocol Programme Coordinator

 James leads the design and delivery of the IRCT’s global programme to promote implementation of the Istanbul Protocol (UN Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment).
 His work includes advancing knowledge on the health-based consequences of torture, building the capacity of civil society on health-based and forensic documentation, and using that evidence and knowledge in advocacy and strategic case interventions.
 James also coordinates the activity of the Independent Forensic Expert Group (IFEG).
 James comes to us with considerable field experience in both conflict and post-conflict settings.
 Prior to the IRCT, he was Head of the Bangkok Regional Office for Southeast Asia of FIDH (the International Federation for Human Rights).
 In addition, he has served as Country Director for the American Bar Association Rule of Law Initiative (ABA ROLI)’s offices and programmes in both Nepal and Thailand.
 He also worked for many years in Bosnia-Herzegovina with the Organisation for Security and Co-operation in Europe (OSCE).
 James is a licensed attorney and holds a Juris Doctorate (Hons) and a Bachelors in Anthropology.
-He is also a PhD candidate at the University of Amsterdam, where he conducts research on the practices of NGOs in the acquisition of evidence and knowledge production.
-In addition, James teaches transitional justice as a recurring visiting assistant professor at National Taiwan University.
+He is also a PhD candidate at the University of Amsterdam, where he conducts research on the practices of NGOs in acquiring evidence and producing knowledge.
+In addition, James is an Adjunct Professor at National Chiao Tung University (Taiwan), where he teaches transitional justice and business and human rights, and a Lecturer in Law at Richardson Law School University of Hawaii Manoa.

 Miriam ReventlowDirector of Operations